 Fernando de Noronha.
 An island archipelago and national marine park, located 350 kilometers off Brazil’s northeast coast.

 Parque Nacional dos Lençóis Maranhenses.
-Located on north Atlantic coast, this protected area has unique combination of sand dunes, salt marsh and lagoons.
+Located on the North Atlantic coast, this protected area has a unique combination of sand dunes, salt marsh, and lagoons.

 Ilha Grande.
-Located southwest from Rio de Janeiro, this large island is covered in rainforest, has beautiful beaches, hiking trails and picturesque coastal villages.
+Located southwest of Rio de Janeiro, this large island is covered in rainforest, has beautiful beaches, hiking trails, and picturesque coastal villages.

 Santa Teresa.
 Popular hilltop neighborhood of Rio de Janeiro, filled with art galleries, boutique hotels, cocktail bars, and charming restaurants.

 Porto de Galinhas.
-Located on east Brazil coast, in Ipojuca, south of Recife, this beach with natural pools and with beautiful turquoise water is very popular tourist destination.
+Located on the east Brazil coast, in Ipojuca, south of Recife, this beach with natural pools and with beautiful turquoise water is a very popular tourist destination.